Emergency Response Times

 CFA Service Delivery

-CFA delivers services to the community through a network of over 55,000 volunteers and 1,226 career firefighters operating out of 1,220 rural and urban brigades across Victoria.
-CFA also employs over 1,000 Professional, Technical and Administrative staff to enable service delivery.
+CFA delivers services to the community through a network of over 55,000 volunteers operating out of more than 1,200 rural and urban brigades across Victoria.
+CFA also employs around 1,000 Professional, Technical and Administrative staff to support service delivery.

 CFA uses its network of brigades to respond to emergency events, including structure fires, bush and grass fires, road crashes and vehicle fires.
-CFA brigades also respond alongside Metropolitan Fire Brigade and other emergency service organisations.
+CFA brigades also respond alongside Fire Rescue Victoria and other emergency service organisations.

 - + What is Response Time data?